Sovereign-Labs/sovereign-sdk/module-system/sov-app-template/README.md

 ```

 1. The `DispatchCall`  trait is responsible for decoding serialized messages and forwarding them to the appropriate module.
 1. The `Genesis` trait handles the initialization process of the rollup.
-It sets up the initial state and configuration of the modules.
+It sets up the initial state upon the rollup deployment.
 1. The `TxVerifier` trait is responsible for validating transactions within the rollup.
 It ensures that incoming transactions meet the necessary criteria and are valid for execution.
 1. The `TxHooks` trait allows for the injection of custom logic into the transaction processing pipeline.
 It provides a mechanism to execute additional actions or perform specific operations during the transaction processing phase.